 Harry is this yet again in the sequel, but for pragmatic reasons.
 He calls out Marv for nicking change from a Salvation Army Santa.
 They've just escaped from prison and they would do well in keeping a low profile rather than committing petty crimes in broad daylight.

-The Family for the Whole Family: Somewhat subverted; in the first two films, Harry and Marv eventually end up outwitting and catching Kevin, they plan on killing him (really slowly in the first one), and they're only stopped by the sudden intervention of Marley.
+The Family for the Whole Family: Somewhat subverted; in the first two films, Harry and Marv eventually end up outwitting and catching Kevin, they plan on killing him (really slowly in the first one), and they're only stopped by the sudden intervention of Marley/the pidgeon lady.
 However, the fact that they didn't just shoot him or at least tie him up at gunpoint to begin with is less than realistic.
 The lack of swearing from hardened criminals in terrible pain is also quite noticeable.
 Word is they had to do quite a few retakes because Pesci couldn't shut his filthy mouth.

 Justified a bit in that Pesci just came from doing Goodfellas, where as Tommy DeVito, he elevated F-bombs to an art form.

 Family-Unfriendly Violence: The first two films are full of it, Harry and Marv in the second film in particular should've been dead before the end.
 That probably makes it more painful if you're a doctor, a police officer, a paramedic, or anyone with basic medical training.
 For a better idea of just how many times they would have been killed before the credits rolled, watch this video.

 The trick used in the third movie to switch one of the spies' guns for a fake.